top of page

 Treatment for Bipolar Disorder

-Bipolar Disorder is a lifelong illness.
+Bipolar disorder is a lifelong illness.
 Therefore, long-term continuous treatment can help people manage these symptoms.
-Medication and psychotherapy (i.e. talk therapy) are the most common treatments for Bipolar Disorder.
+Medication and psychotherapy (i.e. talk therapy) are the most common treatments for dipolar disorder.
 Treatment is most effective when the person receives a combination of medication and psychotherapy.

 Suicide hotlines are an important resource for helping people who suffer from Bipolar Disorder.
 The National Suicide Prevention Hotline is free and can be accessed 24/7.
 Below is the information for the National Suicide Prevention Lifeline: